cb1521/robo-advisor/README.md

 (description based on rock-paper-scissors-exercise from Corbin Beckerman)

-This is a python based code for a cashier check out.
+This is a python based code for a robo stock advisor.
 Follow the instructions for instillation and use.

 ## Set-up